 Circling back to financial considerations, it's imperative to therefore develop an objective baseline so that long-term targets can be assessed feasibly.

 But despite the financially competitive pessimism potentially caused by the discussed statistics, we truly believe that your advantage may come from the widely underdeveloped strategies of competitors.
-Your aim is to develop an objective baseline for performance that your team can use to conduct unbiased assessments for prioritizing decision making—in other words, determining which decisions can make the most positive financial impact for your organisation.
+Your aim is to develop an objective baseline for performance that your team can use to conduct unbiased assessments for prioritizing decision-making—in other words, determining which decisions can make the most positive financial impact on your organization.

-Take into account the assumption that remaining in a steady state is common for the majority of companies, and then ask what would your company need to achieve better returns.
-It is useful to visualise your trajectory with a financial dashboard showing your goals, current path, and even closest competitor trajectories (should the latter data be available to you).
+Take into account the assumption that remaining in a steady state is common for the majority of companies, and then ask what your company would need to achieve better returns.
+It is useful to visualize your trajectory with a financial dashboard showing your goals, current path, and even closest competitor trajectories (should the latter data be available to you).